-I stand in the front lobby for a few seconds, lost and starting to panic as I try to retrieve the information I spent my entire breakfast trying to memorize – because I knew I’d forget.
+I stand in the front lobby for a few seconds, lost and starting to panic as I try to retrieve the information I spent my entire breakfast trying to memorize.
 No luck.

 Ok, stop…breathe.
-It’s ok.
-No worries, I have the paper with me because I knew there was a good chance this would happen….so what does the paper say.
+No worries, I have the paper with me because I knew there was a good chance this would happen – so what does the paper say.
 Oh, right!
 Go to the security desk, tell them you’re here for research, show ID, they’ll give you a pass and you’ll go up to the right floor.

-I finally get it figured out and make it on the elevator – I realize that I’m getting sweaty and I’m annoyed with myself.
-I make it up and get checked in – and ten minutes early, to my immense relief.
+I finally get it figured out and make it on the elevator.
+I make it up and get checked in, ten minutes early, to my immense relief.
 The waiting room is spotless and perfect, but best of all it’s whisper quiet and cool.

 Before I know it, I’m being escorted back to the room where I’ll be spending most of the next five hours.
 I spent the day with Jordan, the Research Assistant who conducted the initial phone interview.
-She was quiet, polite, and seemed comfortable in her own skin…she greeted me with a smile and gentle handshake – thanking me for coming, asking how I was doing, and if I needed anything.
+She greeted me with a smile and gentle handshake – thanking me for coming, asking how I was doing, and if I needed anything.

-First things first – pee in a cup.
-As expected, no drugs, no baby – I was good to go.
+First things first: pee in a cup.
+As expected, no drugs, no pregnancy.
+I was good to go.

 Things like complete transparency of information, privacy of personal information, and how I could stop my participation at any time for any reason were reinforced.
 They were very conscientious in making sure that I knew I was in control of my own level of participation, and respectful of my boundaries and comfort level.
 It was very reassuring.

-Finally after a few blood samples were drawn and an ECG was completed, I was off to New Haven, CT for the second part of the study which was to be done at Yale: the MRI and PET scans.
+Finally after a few blood samples were drawn and an ECG was completed, I was off to New Haven, Connecticut for the second part of the study which was to be completed at Yale: MRI and PET imaging.